Car Lease Fees and Taxes

 Canadians pay sales tax (PST + GST) only on monthly payments, as in most of the U.S.

 In some states, such as Ohio, you pay sales tax up front on the capitalized lease cost.
 In other states, such as Illinois and Texas (see Texas Auto Leasing), you actually pay sales tax on the full value of the leased car, not just the leased value, just as if you were buying it.
 In Illinois, you can also pay monthly taxes.
 In a few states, such as New Jersey, you have a choice of paying up-front taxes on either the full purchase price or the total of lease payments.
 In New York, you pay tax up-front on the sum of lease payments.
 Some states tax fees; others don't.
 Most states tax the lease acquisition fee; a few don't.
 Some states, have a cap on the total amount of taxes paid.
 Some allow a tax credit for trade-in vehicles, others do not.

 Before you lease, you should ask your dealer or your state taxing authority how sales taxes are applied, and by how much, in your area.
 Tax laws change frequently.

 Generally, you pay sales taxes for the locality in which you live, not for the locality in which the car dealer has his showroom.
 You cannot avoid sales tax by leasing in one state and "garaging" the car in another.
 If you move to a new state at any time during your lease, your taxes and your monthly payment will probably change – up or down – and, in some cases, require a cash payment when you register the car with the state DMV.
 If you plan to move soon, contact the taxing agency in the state to which you'll be moving to determine how it will affect you and your lease.

-Car lease fees and taxes can vary by car dealer, finance company or bank, and by the locality in which you live.
+Car lease fees and taxes can vary by car dealer, car company, and by the locality in which you live.

 For more, see LeaseGuide.com